Isabella Soupart

 Dans « In Landscape », Isabella Soupart et Guy Vandromme explorent les valeurs créatives, sociales et multiculturelles de l’écologie acoustique et de la lenteur à travers le mouvement et le son.
 Le projet vise à repenser l’expérience d’écoute en intégrant de nouveaux formats de danse, tout en transformant la perception du temps et en considérant l’espace comme un environnement malléable.
 Les compositions du groupe international Wandelweiser, avec des compositeurs tels que Michael Pisaro, Craig Shepard, Jürg Frey, Antoine Beuger, Carla Inderhees, Eva-Maria Houben et Bruno Duplant, façonnent l’écriture chorégraphique et musicale du projet du projet.

-World Premiere / Silence / Festival Artonov 2022
+Silence Festival Artonov 2022

 October 12th 2022